Casehero

 These recommendations include:

-It is our expectation that should these recommendations be actioned, Solvay Group will see an overall improvement to their international mobility program.
+It is our expectation that should these recommendations be actioned, Solvay Group will see an overall improvement in its international mobility program.

 Jack Welch, the former CEO of GE, once said that an organization’s ability to learn and translate that learning into action rapidly is the ultimate competitive advantage.
 Solvay’s Talent Management and related International Mobility Policies (TM/TMP & IM/IMP, respectively), while imperfect, appear to give credence to this premise.